OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 8: Create the `sales_cleaned_stream` View**

+  - Tips

     - _Business logic:_ Cleanse sales data by enforcing valid payment methods and non-negative discounts, and add a derived date column for time-based analytics.
 Apply watermarking to handle late-arriving data, ensuring streaming analytics are robust and timely.
     - _Tip:_ Run the pipeline after this step to see how sales data is cleaned and flagged.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 8".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 8".

   - [ ] Read from the `bronze_sales` stream.
   - [ ] Add `comment`: "QC for sales stream (fact)".